hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 Back-channel communications within the instructional team are a vital basis for coordination and responsive adjustments to your workshop as it progresses.
 Those notifications can be hard to attend to, especially if notifications are disabled for instruction!
 Helpers and Instructors should arrange their own screens to keep relevant channels visible.
 The challenge of a single laptop screen can be even greater here, so be sure to plan roles appropriately for instructional team members without access to an external display.

 #### Handling Questions
-At an in-person workshop, you might classify learner questions in two ways:
+Learner questions can be broadly classified in two ways:

 * **Questions for the instructor**, usually about the lesson material, clarification, etc.
     * Requested in person by: raising hand
-    * Requested online by: using a “raise hand” or non-verbal feedback option in the conferencing software (not recommended in Zoom), typing “hand” in the chat, or typing the question into the chat.
+    * Requested online by: typing “hand” in the chat, typing the question into the chat, or using a “raise hand” or non-verbal feedback option in the conferencing software.
+(In Zoom, availability of hand and non-verbal feedback options seems to vary, so we recommend avoiding this option unless you can verify that all learners have it available.)

-Attending to hands in the chat while instructing can be a challenge.
-Helpers may need a plan to intervene to get the Instructor's attention or respond themselves.
+Attending to hands in the chat while instructing online can be a challenge.
+Helpers may plan to intervene to get the Instructor's attention or respond themselves.
+Interruption can feel disruptive without a prior arrangement, so be sure to discuss this ahead of time!
 Alternatively, learners may be instructed to type questions into the chat rather than raise hands; helpers can then respond directly or flag the Instructor as need be.
 Having a Helper step in to handle questions can give the Instructor a moment to review notes or catch up on back-channel messages.

 * **Requests for technical assistance** of a helper.
     * Requested in person by:  alert sticky note or flagging down a helper.